 There are 6 types of Employment Insurance Special Benefits:

 The family caregiver benefit for adults

-How To Register For EI If you are Self-Employed?
+How To Register For EI Benefits If you are Self-Employed?

 EI self-employed registration can be done with the Canada Employment Insurance Commission through Service Canada if: